ubnetdef/website/content/courses/syssec.md

 ## Competition Participation
-All students are required to participate fully in at least three cyber-security competitions, including two UB Lockdown competitions.
+All students are required to participate fully in at least **two** cyber-security competitions, including two UB Lockdown competitions.
 Various competitions will be announced throughout the academic semester.

 ## Homework Assignments